CAProgramming/Learn-a-Little-Lisp/lesson_3.md

 - Symbols are a little tricky to understand!
 Think of a symbol like this: a symbol is a data object that has two properties: a print name and a numerical constant associated with that string.
 Since there is an unique number for each symbol, symbols can be compared very effeciently with `eq?`.
 You can print it out with `display`.
 - If you run `quote` on anything it will be treated as a symbol and it will bypass normal evaluation.
 - If you want to save even more space you can use a single tickmark to indicate `quote`, like this: `'x`, instead of `quote x`.
+- Summary: `quote` turns code into data (an s-expression) by skipping its evaluation.

 `eval`